Andheri railway station: Proposed expansion and re-development

-The Harbour line of the Andheri station towards Chhatrapati Shivaji Terminus and Panvel serves a total number of 55 trains per day, with 46 running to Chhatrapati Shivaji Maharaj Terminus and only 9 towards Panvel.
+The Harbour line of the Andheri station towards Chhatrapati Shivaji Terminus and Panvel serves a total number of 55 trains per day, with 46 running to Chhatrapati Shivaji Maharaj Terminus and 9 towards Panvel.
 The extension between Andheri and Goregaon of the Harbour Line was completed and had started to operate in 2018.

 The station was renovated in early 2015 with the establishment of automated escalators and new Automated Ticket Vending Machines (ATVM) for the ease of booking tickets to the daily passengers.
-According to the statistics of April 2014 to January 2015, the number of passengers using vending machines was 6,933, whereas in April 2015 to January 2016, it had the higher number of bookings with a total number of 18,316 passengers.
+According to the statistics of April 2014 to January 2015, the number of passengers using vending machines was 6,933, whereas in April 2015 to January 2016 it had 18,316 passengers.

 Due to the increasing number of passengers travelling on the rooftop of the train coaches, Commissioner of Railway Safety (CRS) electrified the train coaches rooftops containing 25,000 volts.

 The station has nine platforms, with platform number 1 and 2 serving the Harbour line.
 Further, the Harbour lines now serves a 12-coach train services.
 In 2012, it was proposed by the Mumbai Railway Vikas Corporation that the Harbour line trains may get an extension of 12-coaches for the ease of passengers boarding daily from the Western lines.
 However the MRVC announced that extension of some stations has been completed and the services may start from 2016.

 In February 2016, it was reported that the main road of the eastern zone of the station will be re-constructed in according for development of a long delayed elevated auto-rickshaw terminal.
 The Bombay High Court had ordered to evict the stalls blocking the road.
 Counsel Anil Sakhare had stated to the court that the stall vendors blocked the construction and infrastructure development and most of the vendors opposed the eviction notice given to them.
 The work was originally started in 2011 and was to complete in December 2013 but as the corporation was unable to evict the stalls, the work was kept on hold.
 However, the Brihanmumbai Municipal Corporation had removed the stalls from the road and the construction for the terminal had been started.
 It has a two-lane terminal measuring the height of 60 m and a width of 34 m which connects the Andheri-Kurla road.
 Under the second phase of MUTP, three escalators and 2 lifts will be installed.